 XML Sitemaps and WordPress

-Since Google launched the Panda algorithm, it has become more critical for content publishers to confirm they are the original creators of the content on your website and to also signal which are the most important web pages within their website to strengthen signals.
+Since Google launched the Panda algorithm, it has become more critical for content publishers to confirm they are the original creators of the content on your website and to also indicate which are the most important web pages within their website to strengthen consistent signals to search engines.
+XML sitemaps were always important and they help search engine crawlers to find their way around the site quickly and easily.
+What you include in sitemaps and what you exclude is important though.
+If you include everything by default then you could be indicating you want to emphasise importance to pages which could cannibalise others or are thin pages.

 XML sitemaps should be at the core of your site’s technical SEO heart.